Nepeta cataria var citriodora

 Traditionally catnip essential oil has been used to reduce the nuisance of flying insects due to the nepetalactone content of the oil.
 Lemon catnip has a much lower nepetalactone level than traditional catnip oil.
 However, lemon catnip also contains citronellol and geraniol which attribute to repellant actions of the oil.

 Lemon catnip does have the characteristic catnip aroma.
 However, it is intertwined with geranium-like and citrus notes that combine to make a very complex oil.
 Extremely tenacious, a little will go a long way in a blend.

 There is more research on the herb, which is a stimulant for felines, and a sedative for humans, and these actions may transfer to the essential oil.

 Our 1/8 oz. and 1/4 oz. oils are packaged in an amber vial with screw cap.
 A dropper is provided, though we do not recommend storing the dropper in the bottle.
-1/2 oz. and 1 oz. sizes are packaged in an amber glass bottle with a reducer cap.
+1/2 oz., 1 oz., and 2 oz. sizes are packaged in an amber glass bottle with a reducer cap.

 Geraniol, Citronellol, Citral, Linalol, Nepetalactone

 Blends Well With